excalidraw/excalidraw/README.md

 #### Docker Compose

-You can use docker-compose to work on excalidraw locally if you don't want to setup a Node.js env.
+You can use docker-compose to work on Excalidraw locally if you don't want to setup a Node.js env.

 ```sh
 docker-compose up --build -d
 ```

-### Self hosting
+### Self-hosting

 We publish a Docker image with the Excalidraw client at [excalidraw/excalidraw](https://hub.docker.com/r/excalidraw/excalidraw).
-You can use it to self host your own client under your own domain, on Kubernetes, AWS ECS, etc.
+You can use it to self-host your own client under your own domain, on Kubernetes, AWS ECS, etc.

 ```sh
 docker build -t excalidraw/excalidraw .